GymBros1/GymBros1.github.io/README.md

 ### Product Description

 Gym Bros is a fitness social media app that allows users to connect with people that have similar workout routines and goals.
 It is meant to help veteran gym-goers rediscover the joy of working out and to help newcomers get into the gym life.
+The app consists of mathing people with other people depending on your workour routine, schedules, date and time, and so on.